20 Instances of Death

 VI

-You should learn how to play
+You should learn how to play World of Warcraft!

-over his bowl of spicy Pad Thai.
+says my brother over a bowl of spicy Pad Thai.

 VII

-His heart is failing, says the nurse.
+His heart is failing, reports the nurse.

-My mother brushes his forehead.
+My mother strokes his forehead.

 My sister holds one hand,